ALMOST HALF OF ALL GYM-GOERS WEAR THE WRONG SHOES. ARE YOU ONE OF THEM?

-Whether you've recently embarked on a new exercise routine, or if you’re a regular no-nonsense gym bunny, it’s important to work out wearing the best training shoes for your needs.
-The right pair is essential for long-term training, helping to prevent pain and reduce the risk of injury later in life.
+Whether you've recently embarked on a new exercise routine, or if you’re a regular no-nonsense gym bunny, a good pair of shoes is key to stepping up your training.
+Having a good fit on your foot makes it easier to increase training performance, helps to prevent pain, and can reduce the risk of injury later in life.

 The first step to finding perfectly fitting sports shoes is to analyze how you walk.
 The best way to determine how you walk, and what type of shoe you need, is by looking at the size of your foot arch.
 Your arch can be low, high, or 'standard' and controls the way you place your foot when you walk.